 Regardless, every employee should receive payment on time and according to his or her qualifications.
 Many countries have established a minimum wage or salary, which is the lowest contractual amount an employee can be legally paid for his or her work.

-This means that if an employer offers less than the minimum wage to an employee, then the employer is not complying with the law.
+This means that if an employer offers less than the minimum wage in Dubai to an employee, then the employer is not complying with the law.

 It is important to point out that there is no minimum wage in UAE.
-And, it is also worth noting that the UAE minimum salary differs from the basic salary since they are not the same.
+And, it is also worth noting that the minimum salary in Dubai per month from the basic salary since they are not the same.

 1.1 What is the basic salary?